github/archive-program/TheTechTree.md

 _Extraordinary Popular Delusions and the Madness Of Crowds_ by Charles Mackay

+## Future and predictions

+_The Age of Spiritual Machines_ by Ray Kurzweil (Viking Press)

+_The Singularity Is Near_ by Ray Kurzweil (Viking Press)

+_Superintelligence: Paths, Dangers, Strategies_ by Nick Bostrom (Oxford University Press)

 ## Cultural context

 This section of the Tech Tree is intended to convey both useful practical information from our culture, and a depiction of what it was like at the time the archive was written.
 It will consist of encoded data, rather than imaged pages, largely because its centerpiece, a snapshot of Wikipedia, is far too large for the latter format.